denten-books/plain-text/0-intro.md

 machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.

-Two rich intellectual histories collide on the pages of the **third chapter**: one, the material history of format as a concept in computer science and the other, the intellectual history of form in literary theory.
+Two rich intellectual histories collide in the **third chapter**: one, the material history of format as a concept in computer science and the other, the intellectual history of form in literary theory.
 I show formatting as a process that mediates between the text's intrinsic rules for construction and its extrinsic shape, transforming one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
 I then draw a short history of text formats.
 It begins with several "control characters" limited in function to actions like